thabotr/naf/Readme.dev.md

 <image src="./design/NAF FLOW.jpg"/>

 ## Planning
-[Trello Board](https://trello.com/b/1dFWkADP/naf-immersive-conversational-platform) - see what we plan on working on, now and in the future.
+[Trello Board](https://trello.com/b/1dFWkADP/naf-immersive-conversational-platform) - see our vision of the app, now and in the future.
+## Development
+[Jira](https://thaborlabs.atlassian.net/jira/software/projects/NAF/) - see what features, bugs and configs we are working on.